domtrotta/pdf-to-csv-webtool/README.md

 ---

 ### 🧑‍💻 Maintained by Dom Trotta
-For support or ideas, feel free to reach out or fork the repo.
+For support or ideas, feel free to reach out or fork the repo. or contact me using my website.

 ---